ayoubfathi/leaky-paths/README.md

 # About
-A collection of **special** paths linked to major web CVEs, known juicy APIs, misconfigurations.. etc. These could be used for web-content discovery as a way to find quick wins.
+A collection of **special** paths linked to major web frameworks and infrastructure projects, known juicy APIs, misconfigurations.. etc. These could be used for web-content discovery as the fastest way to find quick wins.

 ## Goal
 With the goal of providing the community with high-quality wordlists, I opened up this repository for contributions from anyone.
-This should be your go-to for quick hits on any targets, whether you're a Pentester using it for assessments, a security engineer using it as part of your DAST solution, or a bug bounty hunter scanning a large number of subdomains/hosts for quick wins using high-quality wordlists.
+This should be your go-to for quick hits on any targets, whether you're a Pentester using it for assessments, a security engineer using it as part of your external attack surface scanning, or a bug bounty hunter scanning a large number of subdomains/hosts for quick wins using high-quality wordlists.
 It contains:

 * PATHS associated with known misconfigurations, endpoints leaking sensitive data, granting access to some special parts of the app, etc.

-* A curated list of PATHs associated with previous CVEs; you can use it to passively scan for endpoints associated with CVEs.

 * Paths that typically expose API endpoints or server data.
 Perfect for finding more "hidden" APIs, interesting and verbose endpoints.

+* The direction this wordlist is taking is shifting away from CVEs, and focusing mostly on infrastructure and web-related paths from modern tech stacks, which often yield better returns than CVEs.

 ## Contribution